wingo/whippet/doc/collectors.md

 If you are aiming for maximum simplicity and minimal code size (ten kilobytes or so), use `semi`.

-Only use `scc` if you are investigating GC internals.

 If you are writing a new project, you have a choice as to whether to pay the development cost of precise roots or not.
 If you choose to not have